apache/cordova-docs/docs/phonegap/contacts/contacts.find.md

 Queries the device contacts database and returns one or more `Contact` objects, each containing the fields specified.

-    navigator.service.contacts.find(contactFields, contactSuccess, contactError, contactFindOptions);
+    navigator.contacts.find(contactFields, contactSuccess, contactError, contactFindOptions);

 Description
 -----------

 contacts.find is an asynchronous function that queries the device contacts database and returns an array of `Contact` objects.
 The resulting objects are passed to the `contactSuccess` callback function specified by the __contactSuccess__ parameter.

 Users must specify the contact fields to be used as a search qualifier in the __contactFields__ parameter.
 Only the fields specified in the __contactFields__ parameter will be returned as properties of the `Contact` objects that are passed to the __contactSuccess__ callback function.
 A zero-length __contactFields__ parameter will result in an array of `Contact` objects with only the `id` property populated.
+A __contactFields__ value of ["*"] will return all contact fields.

 The __contactFindOptions.filter__ string can be used as a search filter when querying the contacts database.
 If provided, a case-insensitive, partial value match is applied to each field specified in the __contactFields__ parameter.
 If a match is found in a comparison with _any_ of the specified fields, the contact is returned.